hayeseoin/days-of-code-85/README.md

 # Watermark

-GUI application to add a watermark to an image
+GUI application to add a watermark to an image.

+Watermark is hardcoded as 'watermark.png'.